eta31/log-analyzer/README.md

 ### Prerequisites

 This scripts were written on Python 2.7.
-Before use them, Please make sure that you install Python 2.7.
+Before use them, please make sure that you installed Python 2.7 on your machine.